abhimanyuPathania/lyrico/README.rst

 Since ``lyrico`` is simply scraping lyrics off the HTML pages of the sources, please don't set ``source_dir`` to a folder having thousands of songs.

+They might ban your bot. ``az_lyrics`` sometimes bans your IP (not sure if permanent) if you hit them with too many failed requests.
+Though, refreshing your IP by restarting your router or using a VPN solves that.
+Hence, ``az_lyrics`` as a source is disabled by default.
+Only use it if you are looking for recent lyrics.

-They might ban your bot.
-Also, it will be slow since ``lyrico`` does not batch-download.
-It sends requests one at a time.
+Also, downloading 1000s of lyrics will be slow since ``lyrico`` does not batch-download.
+It sends one request to one source at a time.
+This is by design.

 I personally use it at one or two albums at time and keep checking for any errors in ``log.txt``.

 Changelog
 ==========

-- 0.4.1 Minor bug fixes.
+- 0.5.0 Added musiXmatch and LYRICSMODE to sources.
+Include detection for licensing errors.
 - 0.4.0 Added LYRICSnMUSIC and AZLyrics as sources.
 Expanded the command line interface to control sources.
 Added `requests <https://pypi.python.org/pypi/requests>`_ to dependencies.
 - 0.3.0 Added support for ``OGG`` and ``wma`` audio formats.
 Replaced ``UNSYNCED LYRICS`` with ``LYRICS`` tags to embed lyrics in Vorbis Comments.
 - 0.2.0 Added documentation and tutorial.